global-asp/asp-source/en/0250_danger-of-abandoning-a-mother.md

 ##
 The old woman was left alone in the manyatta.
 She cried and sang this sad song:
-“Awesita Lodipo Ngina Ekitae Ka ng'akinei,
+"Awesita Lodipo Ngina Ekitae Ka ng'akinei,
 Nakolong kedounio,
 Nitonoma tani Akolong'a Awesiti ngina,
-Awesiti a Lodipo ngina Eriamaros morua polonia.”
+Awesiti a Lodipo ngina Eriamaros morua polonia."

 ##
 Immediately after Lodipo and